How to hide a local printer on a Terminal / XenApp Server

 To limit the printer, you simply need to assign custom permissions to the printer.
 Allowing members of a group the ability to print to it (i.e. adobe professional users) and restricting everyone else.
 This works brilliantly as if the user has no permissions to the printer the user cant even see it!

 This can be done manually if you wish, but you can also script it using SetAcl.exe.
+Below is an example of how to remove the permissions from a local printer:

 setacl.exe -on “adobe pdf” -ot prn -actn clear -clr dacl,sacl